google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 How much time did it take to find the bug?
 What is the bug?
-How much time will it take to find the bug w/o a dictionary?
+How much time will it take to find the bug without a dictionary?

 Take a look at the file `afl/dictionaries/xml.dict` (distributed with [AFL](http://lcamtuf.coredump.cx/afl/)).